Dr Richard Dillon, King’s College London

 Acute myeloid leukaemia (AML) is the second most common form of childhood leukaemia and has a substantially worse outlook than acute lymphoblastic leukaemia (ALL), the most common childhood form of the disease.

-MRD tests rely on the identification of specific genetic changes in leukaemic cells; the number of cells with these changes is measured relative to the number of normal blood cells.
+MRD tests rely on the identification of specific genetic changes in leukaemic cells; the number of cells with these changes is measured relative to the number of normal bone marrow cells.

 In ALL, measurement of MRD is possible in almost all patients and MRD testing is now part of standard therapy.
 It has been one of the most important developments in treatment in recent decades, enabling children’s treatment to be tailored according to their risk of relapse.
 Not only has this driven up the survival rate, but it has reduced the risk of treatment-related harm in low-risk patients.

 In AML, progress has been less good.
-Whilst studies have suggested that MRD tests are a powerful predictor of relapse risk in AML (as for ALL), genetic changes that can be detected by available MRD tests have been identified in only 60 per cent of cases.
+Whilst studies have suggested that MRD testing is a powerful predictor of relapse risk in AML (as for ALL), genetic changes that can be detected by available MRD technology have been identified in only 60 per cent of cases.

 The key aim of this project is to investigate the genetic make-up of the remaining 40 per cent of childhood AML cases.